-This logo makes its mark with its shades of blue and green giving it a trusting and confident appearance.
-Though it may seem serene, the capitalized Arvo typeface and geometric icon design convey precision, determination, and certainty, all elements that are crucial in the consulting game.
+This logo makes its mark with shades of blue that give it a trusting and confident appearance.
+Though it may seem serene, the capitalized Arvo typeface and geometric icon design convey precision, determination, and certainty — all elements that are crucial in the consulting game.

 A logo for a brand that values approachability, dynamism, and trustworthiness.
 The slightly-bulging Abril Fatface typeface was chosen because of its refined edge and classically-inspired design.
 A lightbulb and star icon symbolizes innovation while the choice of orange conveys warmth and energy.